funkybob/knights-templater/docs/parser.rst

       `var` nodes will produce code to evaluate the expression and yield their value.

+      `block` nodes will be resolved through the registered tags, unless they match any listed in ``endnodes``, in which case the raw name will be yielded before terminating the loop.

+   .. py:method:: parse_nodes_until(\*endnodes)

+      Return two values - a list of nodes, and the name of the matching end node.
+This is used for implementing

    .. py:method:: build_class

       Construct a Class definition from the current state.